class String

 Searches the string for instances of pattern,

-returning an Array
+returning an Array of Regex::MatchData for each match.

 #scan(pattern : String